Magnitude-Surveys/gpg/content/magnetics/magnetics_survey.md

 enough extent to capture the anomalous signal.
 If only part of the signal is measured it will be difficult to image the causative body or structure. `magnetic_coverage` compares two surveys over a dipping plane
-\[ Strike: 315<sup>∘</sup> , Dip: 45<sup>∘</sup> \].
+\[ Strike: $`315^{\circ}`$ , Dip: $`45^{\circ}`$ \].
 Both surveys used
 the same number of stations, hence the data acquistion cost would have been about the same.
 The example is small scale, with a plane being only 3 x 3 meters but the survey design principles do not change with scale of the object.

-> -   In the first case (a), the survey area is only 2m x 2m and it
+> - In the first case (a), the survey area is only 2m x 2m and it barely
->     barely reaches the edge of the buried plane.
-Little can be said
+>   reaches the edge of the buried plane.
+Little can be said about its
->     about its horizontal extent.
-The survey managed to measure the
+>   horizontal extent.
+The survey managed to measure the peak magnetic
->     peak magnetic anomaly, but nothing can be inferred about a
+>   anomaly, but nothing can be inferred about a possible geometry of
->     possible geometry of the plane.
+>   the plane.
-> -   In the second case (b), the survey area is 8m x 8m and the
+> - In the second case (b), the survey area is 8m x 8m and the anomalous
->     anomalous field has decayed to zero at the edges of the survey.
+>   field has decayed to zero at the edges of the survey.
+This is ideal.
->     This is ideal.
-The survey area extends far away from the peak
+>   The survey area extends far away from the peak values and
->     values and approximately delineates the edges of the magnetized
+>   approximately delineates the edges of the magnetized object.
+A
->     object.
-A trained eye could potentially recognize the signature of
+>   trained eye could potentially recognize the signature of a dipping
->     a dipping magnetic plane.
-(Of course we will do better by
->     inverting the data!)
+>   magnetic plane.
+(Of course we will do better by inverting the data!)

 <figure class="align-center">
 <img src="./images/magnetic_coverage.png" id="magnetic_coverage"